Always From Scratch

 Vincent DelGiudice

-A pistachio crusted fish with a coating of pistachios, breadcrumbs, parmesan, and herbs that will yield an extremly moist and flaky fish
+A pistachio-crusted baked sea bass with a coating of pistachios, breadcrumbs, parmesan, and herbs that will yield an extremely moist and flaky fish

 5 from 2 votes